Regnaper/euler/README.md

 # Solving Project Euler problems in Ruby.

-This repository was created to show the capabilities of the language to quickly and beautifully solve typical programming problems.
+This repository was created to show the capabilities of the language to solve typical programming problems quickly and beautifully.
 The solutions do not claim to be original and can be improved.
 Also, any of the problems can be solved faster and (or) more beautiful.
 In any case, the main features of Ruby are involved in most tasks and many useful methods are used in the code.